 The Panel measures the achievement of its Knowledge impact in two ways.
 The first relates specifically to the quality of the information for shareholders in terms of applying the Panel's guidance on clear, concise and effective disclosure, and the second relates to the Panel's publications about the Code and about the Panel.
-The indicator for improved information for shareholders is that at least 90% of respondents to an on-line survey indicate that they applied clear, concise and effective disclosure to their drafting, as set out in Panel guidance.
-This is measured by the extent to which participants in an on-line survey confirm that they have applied the Panel's guidance on this point.
-To date, all respondents have confirmed they have applied clear, concise and effective disclosure to their drafting, with one exception.
-That respondent stated that they applied the FMA's guidance on clear, concise and effective disclosure instead.
+The indicator for improved information for shareholders is that the Panel reviews 100% of draft Codetransaction documents for compliance with the Panel's guidance on clear, concise and effective disclosure.
+This is a new way of measuring this impact.
+Previously, the Panel surveyed respondents to confirm whether they applied the Panel's guidance.